Regular Expressions

 Key functions

-finds matches at the start of the string; returns None if it doesn’t find one, otherwise returns match object.search
+matchfinds matches at the start of the string; returns None if it doesn’t find one, otherwise returns match object.searchfinds matches; returns None if it doesn’t find one, otherwise returns first match objectfindallreturns a list of all matches (not match objects)finditeriterates over matches

 Match objects